Militias Test The Civility Of An Arizona Border Town

 The Chiltons say the Mexican cartels run drugs through this land constantly.

-Standing by the wire fence, Jim Chilton says, "I saw a group right over there, a year ago or more.
+Standing by the wire fence, Jim Chilton says: "I saw a group right over there, a year ago or more.
 Most of the people coming across our ranch drop their drugs, and they go back to Mexico for another return trip.
 They know the area.
 They know every trail."

 The Chiltons are gung-ho about President Trump, think the Border Patrol is ineffective, and really want to see a wall built here.